ADI 10-Q Quarterly Report May 3, 2025 | Alphaminr

 * The sum of the individual percentages may not equal the total due to rounding.

-As indicated in the table above, the percentage of total revenue sold via each channel has remained relatively consistent in the periods presented, but can fluctuate from time to time based on end market revenue trends.
-As a percentage of total revenue, the decrease in the distributor channel is primarily due to the decrease in revenue in our Industrial end market.
+As indicated in the tables above, the percentage of total revenue sold via each channel has remained relatively consistent in the periods presented, but can fluctuate from time to time based on end market revenue trends.
+As a percentage of total revenue, the decrease in the distributor channel is primarily due to the decrease in the percentage of revenue from our Industrial end market.

 Gross Margin

-Gross margin percentage increased by 30 basis points in the three-month period ended February 1, 2025 as compared to the same period of the prior fiscal year, primarily due to a decrease in amortization expense related to acquired intangible assets.
+Gross margin percentage increased by 630 and 330 basis points in the three- and six-month periods ended May 3, 2025 as compared to the same periods of the prior fiscal year, primarily due to higher utilization of our factories as a result of increased customer demand as well as a decrease in amortization expense related to acquired intangible assets.

 Research and Development (R&D)